 Helen Granger Young was one of several freelance sculptors who designed for the Cybis studio during the 1970s.
-Unlike most of their other designers, Ms. Young’s work for them was limited to a single genre: portraits of Native Americans.
+Unlike most of their other designers, Mrs. Young’s work for them was limited to a single genre: portraits of Native Americans.

 In 1947, Helen moved to Winnipeg, Manitoba, where she began to create sculptures in porcelain and in bronze.
 Her work in porcelain, including the pieces she designed for Cybis, is perhaps less well-known than are her bronze monuments.
 In the course of my research into her work I discovered a couple of surprising facts about the pieces she designed for Cybis, so let’s look at them first.